-The university is a major partner in the WIYN telescope, an advanced technology 3.5m telescope, at Kitt Peak, Arizona, optimized for wide-field imaging and spectroscopy.
-The university is also a major partner in the 11m Southern African Large Telescope (SALT), the largest single aperture optical telescope in the Southern Hemisphere.
+The university is a major partner in the WIYN telescope, an advanced technology 3.5m telescope at Kitt Peak, Arizona, optimized for wide-field imaging and spectroscopy, and in the 11m Southern African Large Telescope (SALT), the largest single aperture optical telescope in the Southern Hemisphere.
+The university is also a partner in the Sloan Digital Sky Survey IV, a massive spectroscopic survey of the distant Universe, nearby galaxies, and stars in the Milky Way.
 The department is actively involved in ASKAP and MEERKAT, precursor experiments for an array of radio telescopes one square kilometer in size.

 The department has a long history of developing astronomical instrumentation for both ground and space-based facilities.
-Current efforts acenter on a new integral field unit spectrograph for WIYN and a near-infrared arm for the Robert Stobie Spectrograph on SALT.
+Current efforts center on the development of a near-infrared arm for the Robert Stobie Spectrograph on SALT, and the design and testing of fiber bundle arrays for the Sloan Digital Sky Survey IV.
 UW scientists are also continuing to develop and operate the Wisconsin H-Alpha Mapper (WHAM), a uniquely powerful instrument dedicated to the study of the warm ionized gas in the Milky Way, and an innovative and highly successful Star Tracker for sounding rocket and balloon-borne experiments.
 Technical support is provided by in-house electronics and machine shops.

 The theory group maintains a variety of facilities to support numerical simulations.
 The main workhorse is a 72-node, 576-core cluster optimized for tightly coupled problems, such as hydrodynamics and magneto-hydrodynamics.
 A number of smaller clusters are used for development, analysis and three-dimensional visualization.